Dr. habil. Attila Kertesz is an associate professor at the Department of

 2004-2008: European Research Network on Foundations, Software Infrastructures and Applications for large scale distributed, GRID and Peer-to-Peer Technologies, CoreGrid EU FP6 Network of Excellence; Role: researcher; Involvement: grid resource management solutions

-Editorial activities: Editorial board member of Springer Journal of Grid Computing from 2019; Guest Editor
+Editorial activities: Editorial board member of Springer Cluster Computing from 2020 and Springer

-CSCS Special Issue of Acta Cybernetica Journal in 2018-2019; Academic Editor of Journal of Electrical and
+CSCS Special Issue of Acta Cybernetica Journal in 2018 and 2020; Academic Editor of Journal of

-Computer Engineering in 2017-2018; Co-Editor of book on Developing Interoperable and Federated Cloud
+Electrical and Computer Engineering in 2017-2018; Co-Editor of book on Developing Interoperable

 2014-: Institute for Systems and Technologies of Information, Control and Communication